BlakeRain/blakerain.com/content/weeknotes/2026-W09/index.md

 toy examples were being done.
 {{< /quote >}}

-As an amateur programming language designed, I have on several occasions used the same excuse to avoid paying attention to the subtleties of memory management and the interaction of a language's runtime with a garbage collector.
+As an amateur programming language designer, I have on several occasions used the same excuse to avoid paying attention to the subtleties of memory management and the interaction of a language's runtime with a garbage collector.
 There are several language design decisions that, after encountering problems in the collector, I've had grudgingly to walk back or modify.